 1. Don’t reward jumping up!

-If they do jump up, don’t give them your attention until their paws are back on the floor.
+When they jump up however, don’t give them your attention until their paws are back on the floor.
 It’s easy to do that by just gently turning your body and legs away from them, which will encourage them to put their paws back down.
-You’re not trying to shock them, push them away or make them fall, it’s just a slight turning away with no interaction or speaking.
+You’re not trying to push them away, make them lose balance or fall, or worry them, it’s just a slight turning away with no interaction or speaking.

 Make sure everyone in the family – and everyone your dog meets – does the same.
 This is often far harder than training your puppy!